npm/cli/docs/content/using-npm/config.md

 * Default: false
 * Type: Boolean

-If true, writes a debug log to `logs-dir` and timing information to `_timing.json` in the cache, even if the command completes successfully.
+If true, writes timing information to a process specific json file in the cache or `logs-dir`.
+The file name ends with `-timing.json`.
-`_timing.json` is a newline delimited list of JSON objects.

 You can quickly view it with this [json](https://npm.im/json) command line:
-`npm exec -- json -g < ~/.npm/_timing.json`.
+`cat ~/.npm/_logs/*-timing.json | npm exec -- json -g`.

 <!-- automatically generated, do not edit manually -->
 <!-- see lib/utils/config/definitions.js -->